Last updated February 2022

 We have a wide range of options at Victorian Cosmetic Institute for the treatment of upper lip lines.
 We allow you ample time to communicate your aesthetic goals to us, and use our expertise to help you achieve your desired outcome.
 The experience you have with us is also important.

 The first step is simply contacting us for your initial consultation, where we will discuss with you what is a realistic and achievable outcome, and what to expect from your treatment.

-It’s as easy as clicking the ‘book an appointment’ button or you can phone us directly on 1300 863 824.
+It’s as easy as clicking the ‘book online’ button or you can phone us directly on 1300 863 824.